EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 The attack can also be performed by an attacker jamming the lower layer radio protocol.
 This is true even if a security protocol like DTLS, TLS, or OSCORE is used.
 Encryption makes selective blocking of messages harder, but not impossible or even infeasible.
-With DTLS and TLS, proxies have access to the complete CoAP message, and with OSCORE, the CoAP header and several CoAP options are not encrypted.
+With DTLS and TLS, proxies can read the complete CoAP message, and with OSCORE, the CoAP header and several CoAP options are not encrypted.
 In both security protocols, the IP-addresses, ports, and CoAP message lengths are available to all on-path attackers, which